Air Traffic Controller Jobs and Careers

 The FAA will hire thousands of new air traffic controllers over the next 5 years and the median salary exceeds $122,000.
 Applicants without prior air traffic control experience must be 30 years of age or younger.

-Dennis Damp, author of The Book of U.S. Government Jobs, discussed air traffic controller jobs on the CNN Your Money show.
+Dennis Damp, author of 28 books, discussed air traffic controller jobs on the CNN Your Money show.
 Dennis worked for the FAA for 30 of his 35 years of government service and can attest first hand to how rewarding a career with the FAA can be and was in his case.
 Dennis was an electronics system specialist, training instructor, project engineer, computer-based instruction administrator, training program manager, program support manager, and environmental health and safety program manager while with the FAA.
 Dennis held numerous supervisory and management positions and was responsible for recruiting, rating and interviewing applicants, outreach and hiring.
 His last government position was technical operations manager at the Pittsburgh International Airport's air traffic control tower.
 The following information will help you understand the air traffic control job field and what it takes to work in this area.
 You also need to understand the application system and how to apply.
 This site and his book will help you do just that.

 Terminal controllers watch over all planes traveling in an airport's airspace.
 Their main responsibility is to organize the flow of aircraft into and out of the airport.
 They work in either the control tower or the terminal radar approach control (TRACON) room or building.
 Relying on visual observation, the tower local controllers sequence arrival aircraft for landing and issue departure clearances for those departing from the airport.
 Other controllers in the tower control the movement of aircraft on the taxiways, handle flight data, and provide flight plan clearances.
 Terminal radar controllers manage aircraft departing from or arriving to an airport by monitoring each aircraft’s movement on radar to ensure that a safe distance is maintained between all aircraft under their control.
 In addition, terminal controllers keep pilots informed about weather and runway conditions.